Starfield: Everything we know so far

 Starfield is indeed an Xbox console exclusive - it will be available on both PC and Xbox Series X/S, but not on PlayStation.
-It will also be available on Game Pass, Microsoft's subscription gaming service.
+It will also be available on launch day on Game Pass, Microsoft's subscription gaming service.
 This will allow Abox One players to run the game via Xbox Cloud Gaming.

 Microsoft has been redoubling its efforts to promote Xbox Game Pass, and one way to add value to its service is with exclusives, which the acquisition of a publisher like Bethesda is helping it do to.
 Therefore, it's not surprising the Starfield was announced as an Xbox exclusive.